NEON IS A COMMUNITY COLLABORATIVE

 This training series provides an overview of the nature, extent and impact of tobacco use on health.
 It also offers a detailed exploration of counseling and support strategies that Community Health Workers and other front line staff can implement with those patients interested in tobacco cessation or quitting.

-• Most trainings are held via Zoom but in-person accommodations can be made upon request.
+• Trainings are held online via Zoom but in-person accommodations can be made upon request.

 • All trainings are in real time and use popular education methods.